Employee Spotlight: SmartBug's Digital Marketing Specialist Shares About Juneteenth & Multicultural Marketing

 Q: What other ideas do you have to incorporate diversity into your marketing campaigns?

-A: Start with your team, do they reflect your audience?
+A: Start with your team; do they reflect your audience?
 If your team consists of one type of demographic, your marketing campaigns will reflect that.
 Start to hire more diverse candidates to have a better chance of diversifying your campaigns.
-Of course, this is easier said than done, as it takes time to create change.
-One small change at a time, will add up to organization transformation over time.
+Of course, this is easier said than done because it takes time to create change.
+One small change at a time will add up to organization transformation over time.

 Another option is to partner with a minority-owned company for services you do not offer.
 For example, if you do not offer video marketing services, consider partnering with a minority-owned agency.

 Imagery is another important aspect.
-Our VP of Creative, Damon Yerian, hosted an internal meeting, “Diversity and Inclusion in Stock Photography”, that covered how to choose inclusive and authentic images.
-This is so important, I’ve seen so many big brands fail at this.
+Our VP of creative, Damon Yerian, hosted an internal meeting, “Diversity and Inclusion in Stock Photography,” that covered how to choose inclusive and authentic images.
+This is so important, and I’ve seen so many big brands fail at this.
 Again, if you don’t have the internal resources to cover these topics, request outside help.